 Photographed above is a bespoke contemporary terra-cotta Medici urn, handcrafted in Anduze, France.
 This and many more variations can be made to order online at Chez Pluie.

-Pictured above is an example of a 19th-century cast-iron medici urn with handles and an elongated bell currently available for purchase online at Chez Pluie.
+Pictured above is an example of a stunning large-scale terracotta Medici urn dates from the 1950s currently available for purchase online at Chez Pluie.
 Its large size would make it a focal point indoors and would look amazing holding flowers.
 Outdoors it could serve as a pot for topiary or citrus.

 Antique and vintage pedestals